Anirudh42/Fake-News-Detection/README.md

-# Fake News Detection using Deep Nerual Networks
+# Fake News Detection using Deep Neural Networks

 This project is part of a challenge which can be found at http://www.fakenewschallenge.org/
 ### By Vyas Anirudh Akundy & Atish Harish Telang Patil